jmbritland/jmbritland/README.md

 #### Software Engineering Bootcamp

-I started by completing **HyperionDev**'s Software Engineering Bootcamp, which was co-certified by the **University of Manchester**.
+I started by completing **HyperionDev**'s Software Engineering Bootcamp from December 2022 to January 2023, which was co-certified by the **University of Manchester**.
 During this full-time two-month bootcamp, I developed the following skills:
 - **Python** basics
 - Database management with **Python SQLite**
 - Front-end development with **HTML**, **CSS**, and **Bootstrap**